mozilla/data-docs/src/cookbooks/bigquery.md

 This guide will give you a quick introduction to working with data stored in [BigQuery](https://cloud.google.com/bigquery/)

+BigQuery uses a columnar data storage format called [Capacitor](https://cloud.google.com/blog/products/gcp/inside-capacitor-bigquerys-next-generation-columnar-storage-format) which supports semi-structured data.

+There is a cost associated with using BigQuery based on operations.
+As of right now we pay an on-demand pricing for queries based on how much data a query scans.
+To minimize costs see [_Query Optimizations_](bigquery.md#query-optimizations).
+More detailed pricing information can be found [here](https://cloud.google.com/bigquery/pricing).

 As we transition to [GCP](https://cloud.google.com) we will use BigQuery as our primary data warehouse and SQL Query engine.
 BigQuery will eventually replace our previous SQL Query Engines, Presto and Athena, and our Parquet data lake.